technion/website/_posts/2016-11-17-requesting_bank_login.md

 ---
 layout: post
-title:  Shocking online security practices
+title: mwave requests bank logins of customers
-description: So apparently mwave actually think a reasonable method of running ecommerce is to simply ask for the logon to your online banking.
+description: Apparently mwave actually think a reasonable method of running ecommerce is to simply ask for the logon to your online banking.
 fullview: true
 ---

-### Right when you thought security couldn't get any worse
+# Right when you thought security couldn't get any worse

 This blog will be short and sweet because a few images say it all.